Updated: Dec 10, 2021

 By Luke Lancaster

-Many of our Protestant brothers and sisters will claim that Peter is not the rock of the Church.
+Jesus said, "You are Peter, and on this rock I will build my church" (Matthew 16:18).
+This notion has startling implications for the office of the papacy.
+Yet, many of our Protestant brothers and sisters will claim that Peter is not the rock of the Church.
 They say this as a reaction against the Catholic claims of the papacy, and in an attempt to discredit it.
-The passage says, "You are Peter, and on this rock I will build my church" (Matthew 16:18).
 Catholics will point out that Peter's name means "rock," so Peter is the rock.
 Non-Catholic Christians will respond to this by quoting the original koine Greek text to Catholics.
 They will note that the word for "rock" is different than the word for "Peter."
 However, contemporary Protestant scholars have debunked this theory.

-Unfortunately, non-Catholic Christians will still tell the tale that the Greek word for "Peter" is "Petros," and that the Greek word for "rock" is "Petra."
+Unfortunately, non-Catholic Christians will still tell the tale that the Greek word for "Peter" is "Petros," and that the Greek word for "rock" is "Petra," so it is impossible for Peter to be the rock.
 Petros means small rock, and Petra means large rock.
 Peter is not the large rock upon which the Church is built, rather, Peter is simply a small rock like any other apostle.
-Modern, conservative, Protestant scholarship has rejected this theory, noting that the distinction in Greek between "Petros" and "Petra" was principally from poetic Greek literature from the 8th - 4th centuries BC.
+Modern, conservative, Protestant scholarship has rejected this theory, however, noting that the distinction in Greek between "Petros" and "Petra" was principally from poetic Greek literature from the 8th - 4th centuries BC.

 According to these scholars, Jesus originally spoke Aramaic to his uneducated apostles.
 Aramaic does not have a distinction for "rock."
 The word just means "rock."
 So, Jesus would have said to Peter, "You are Rock, and on this rock I will build my Church."
+Notice the obvious wordplay - Peter is the Rock.
 The Greek words for "Peter" and "rock" are actually just the masculine and feminine version of the same words for "rock."
 Read three Protestant scholars' quotations below:

 Professor of New Testament at Asbury Seminary, Dr. Craig Keener, said of the terms Petros and Petra: "In Greek here, they are cognate terms that were used interchangeably by this period" (IVP Bible Background Commentary of the New Testament, p.
 90).